kcamenzind/BluespecIntroGuide/BluespecStudentGuide.md

 ##### For loops

 You can add for loops to your program!
-You can do so with the following syntax:
+Syntax is as follows:

 ```bluespec
 // General syntax